Author: Sandy Vaile

 Employ all of the senses to create atmosphere in a scene—not necessarily all at once though.

 Create fresh metaphors and similes to compare what’s going on in the story with concepts readers are familiar with.
 This is a great way to build on the tone of a scene.

 Dialogue is an active way for your characters to interact with one another, and keeps things interesting.
 The best part about it, is that it reveals so much more about the characters than what they are saying, e.g. their attitudes and beliefs, upbringing, culture and personality.

 Once you master the art of showing and telling effectively, you’ll be amazed at how it lifts your storytelling, and becomes part of your writing style.
 You’ll see opportunities to infuse it everywhere!

 I hope you feel more relaxed about showing and telling now.
-Learn how to realise a balance between description and brevity that will captivate readers and won’t let them go in my Show Don’t Tell Is Like A Layer Cake course.
+Learn how to realise a balance between description and brevity that will captivate readers and won’t let them go through a developmental edit, where I can help you find opportunities for more active storytelling.

 Empowering modern fiction authors to confidently write novels worthy of publication